vdavez/codingforlawyers/md/ch1.md

 # Regular Expressions

-Regex may be intuitive for many lawyers, particularly those who were on law review.[^2] That's because citations and regular expressions are actually closely related.[^3] For example, lawyers know what `5 U.S.C. § 552 (2006)` is.
+Regex may be intuitive for many lawyers, particularly those who were on law review.[^2] That's because citations and regular expressions are actually closely related.
+For example, lawyers know what `5 U.S.C. § 552 (2006)` is.
 We also know that `552 U.S. 5 (2007)` is a different thing entirely.
 The former is a statute enacted by Congress and codified in the United States Code.
 The latter is a reported decision of the Supreme Court of the United States published in the bound volumes of the United States Reports.
 But, let's examine them closely.

 A minimal citation to the United States Code has four main components: (1) the title of the United States Code; (2) "U.S. §"; (3) the specific section; and (4) the applicable date (though this is optional).
 Thus, we know that 42 U.S.C § 1983 is a valid citation to the United States Code, but U.S.C. § 42-1983 is not.
 Similarly, a minimal citation to the a bound volume of the United States Reports has three components: (1) the volume of the United States Reports; (2) "U.S."; (3) the starting page for the reported opinion; and (4) the applicable date (this is not optional).